To Be Touched by Angels, Never Felt (Pt 1)

 Why do all the pretty angel boys cause pain?

-He tries to speak, to feel, to cry.
+He tries to speak.
+To feel.
+To cry.
 Sometimes, it’s no use.
-He tries to avoid the hope they bleed—the pain they bleed—like a wild fire, but it’s filling his lungs up with smoke too fast.
-He can’t get away.
-It’s consuming every fiber of his existence bit by bit.
+He tries to avoid the hope they bleed—the pain they bleed—like a wildfire threading through his ribcage, dissolving the soft parts first.

 And all the pretty angel boys sit and wait, watching patiently—waiting for the right moment to take full control.